 SHOPP projects may use an alternative delivery method (e.g. Construction Manager/General Contractor, Design-Build, Progressive Design-Build) in accordance with statutory authority.
-Projects using the Construction Manager/General Contractor an alternative delivery method should be identified identify the alternative delivery method at the time of programming.
-If an alternative delivery method is selected Construction Manager/General Contractor delivery strategy is determined at a later date, the project shall be amended accordingly at the next Commission meeting.
-The project will be programmed in the same manner as projects utilizing design-bid-build delivery, although flexibility in schedule, scope and cost may be requested and approved consistent with allocation and programming capacity, and timely use of funds policy.
+Projects using an alternative delivery method should identify the alternative delivery method at the time of programming.
+If an alternative delivery method is selected at a later date, the project shall be amended at the next Commission meeting.